baby-degu/portal/docs/qiita/index.md

 ---
-id: qiita
+id: index
-title: Qiita
+title: Index
-sidebar_label: qiita
+sidebar_label: index
 ---

 This is an initial Qiita doc for testing.